Brinyte WT01 Apollo Flashlight Review

 Here’s a charge graph.
 Charging is at around 1A but not all of that is “power to light.”
-A bunch of it is just lost to the ether – around 0.2A is used just when the charge base is plugged in (with no light!).
+A bunch of it is just lost to the ether – around 0.2A is used just when the charging base is plugged in (with no light!).
 The second test below was a bit confusing.
 I pulled the light when the switch turned green, but as you can see it was in no way complete.
-At this point there was around 1A going to the light, and the light was warm.
+At this point, there was around 1A going to the light, and the light was warm.
 But this was 8 hours later…. and the other test was even longer.
-Essentially if the light is on the charge base, it’s getting around 0.5A, even when charged.
+Essentially if the light is on the charging base, it’s getting around 0.5A, even when charged.
 This is too high for my taste, and that’s the reason I wouldn’t leave the light on the base all the time.
-But that removes one of it’s best features – turning on immediately upon power shutting off.
+But that removes one of its best features – turning on immediately upon power shutting off.
 This could be a great emergency light, with a rare feature, but the standby current is too high.

 Modes and Currents

 |Mode||Mode Claimed Output (lm)||Claimed Runtime||Measured Lumens||Tailcap Amps|